ganap/swasth-clinicans-helpApp/src/pages/topics/scheduling-editing-and-deleting-appointments.md

 title: Scheduling Appointments
 date: 2019-11-25T23:34:29.462Z
 ---
-You will find detailed information about managing appointments in Swasth Web App.
+You will find detailed information about managing appointments in the Clinician Portal.
 You can learn about:

-•	Scheduling a new appointment
+* Scheduling a new appointment

-•	Editing or deleting an existing appointment
+* Editing or  an existing appointment
+* Cancel Appointment

-Scheduling a new appointment
+## Scheduling a new appointment

 **Here's how to add a new appointment:**